TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ~~~

+Note: On an Apple Silicon Mac you will have an extra step to take.
+If you look at the terminal output after installing Homebrew, you will see "Installation Successful!".
+Further down in the terminal there will be a section called "Next steps".
+This may all seem a bit intimidating but this is a great chance at overcoming those feelings.
+Follow the next steps as stated in your terminal (copy and paste the commands given) and you will make sure you will not encounter a "command not found: brew" error when doing the below Step 1.1: Update Git.

 #### Step 1.1: Update Git

 MacOS already comes with a version of Git, but you should update to the latest version.
 In the terminal, type